noteed/syntactical/README.md

 it is simple to overlook one.
 Documentation is missing (but a look at tests/Simple is enough to start).

+The HPC shows that a few things are not tested:
+- a few unevaluated Hole values in Simple.hs shows that some operator combinations are not tested)
+- A AmbiguousContinue MiddleOrLast in findContinuing is never returned
+- Surprisingly, it seems the fst element in Maybe (Associativity,Precedence)
+- is not used.

 Future and/or wishes
 --------------------